Gateway to America

 Ellis Island Inspections

-Ellis Island for Elementary Students
+Ellis Island for Elementary Students is a great experience, especially during social studies class.

 The medical examination was one of the most emotional parts of the Ellis Island experience.
 Immigrants were examined for physical and mental health issues, and those who were deemed sick were sent to the island's hospital for treatment.
 This was a scary and isolating experience for many immigrants, who had already endured so much on their journey to America.